DylanCheong-tech/UOW-CSIT321-Project-Oct2022-March2023/README.md

 # UOW-CSIT321-Project-Oct2022-March2023

 UOW Bachelor of Computer Science - CSIT 321 Project. <br />
 This is the Final Year Project for the students in their final year study.
-The project title is Homomorphic Encryption and its application to e-voting.
+The project title is Homomorphic Encryption and its application to e-voting system.

 # Project Status
 The software project development is still in progress.